isaactony/frontend-api-doc/README.md

 - **Mintlify dev isn't running** - Run `mintlify install` it'll re-install dependencies.
 - **Page loads as a 404** - Make sure you are running in a folder with `mint.json`

-Curious about what changed in a CLI version?
-[Check out the CLI changelog.](/changelog/command-line)